We don’t compare unoccupied home insurance - here are some companies offering quotes

 Nova Insurance, established in 1995, is a nationwide company providing a range of unoccupied property insurance cover from leading UK insurers.
 It specialises in helping businesses and individuals find the right level of cover for their unoccupied property.

-HomeProtect (underwritten by AXA) provides Defaqto five-star rated unoccupied home insurance.
-Its policies cater for a wide range of situations including empty for sale, homes under probate and properties normally let.
-For properties undergoing renovation work, HomeProtect offers a flexible one-off fee (for any duration), £25k legal cover for contractor disputes.
+HomeProtect (underwritten by AXA) provides home insurance for homes that are left empty for more than 30 days.
+Its policies cater for a wide range of situations including empty for sale, homes under probate, properties normally let or properties undergoing renovation.
+Cover typically includes up to £500k for building repair or rebuild and £50k legal cover for a range of circumstances.